 By far one of my favorite Christmas vinyl records.
 Nothing says Merry Christmas more like the salacious sleaze that Confidence Man offers forth here.

 Sure, there is not much in the music that we might typically associate with other Christmas anthems.
 But there are some impeccably recorded sleigh bells littered throughout.

 Instead of asking Santa for some more mindless drivel, female frontwoman Janet Planet asks him for a beat.
 Then he delivers.
 Ushering forth a 4-to-the-floor beat that fast-tracks us from Christmas day to new year’s eve already.

 2. ‘Christmas’ by Beat Happening

-If you happen to be the type of person who finds only loneliness and dejection on Christmas, then boy, do we have a Christmas gift for you!
+If you happen to be the type of person who finds only loneliness and dejection when listening to christmas vinyl records, then boy, do we have a Christmas gift for you!